Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces: Section Rings of Projective Space

-\begin{rem} Note that the proof of Theorem ~\ref{thm:proj-effective-intro} not only gives bounds on the degrees of the generators and relations, but actually gives an explicit method for computing the presentation.
-In particular, these bounds are tight.
+\begin{rem} The proof of Theorem ~\ref{thm:proj-effective-intro} not only gives bounds on the degrees of the generators and relations, but actually gives an explicit method for computing the presentation.
+Also, a minimal generating set of $R_D$ over $R_{D'}$ in Theorem~\ref{thm:proj-one-point} can be given as a subset of the generating set given in Theorem~\ref{thm:proj-one-point}.
+Further, one can verify a minimal generating set necessarily contains generators in each of the degrees $d_0, \ldots, d_r$ using the definition of Hirzebruch-Jung continued fractions.
+In particular, the bounds of Theorem ~\ref{thm:proj-effective-intro} are tight.
 The generator bound is always achieved and the bound on the relations is achieved if $m \geq 2$. \end{rem}